thekevinscott/UpscalerJS/docs/docs/documentation/api/constructor.md

 ## Returns

-`Upscaler` - an instance of an UpscalerJS class
+`Upscaler` - an instance of an UpscalerJS class.